-Believe it or not, dog barking is actually one of the most common public nuisance complaints according to most local authorities in urban areas throughout the whole world.
+Believe it or not, dog barking is one of the most common public nuisance complaints according to most local authorities in urban areas throughout the whole world.

 Why Does That Happen?

 Some experts say that making sounds during sleep is a more common trait in puppies and younger dogs, but sleep sounds have also been observed in all kinds of pets, including older dogs.

 Curiously enough, barking isn’t the only sound or behavior some dogs manifest in their sleep routines.

 Many dogs are known for whimpering or howling as they dream.
 They make small sounds you can occasionally hear if you sleep close to your dog.

 At times, you might even, so dogs move as they sleep.
 For example, some dogs seem to be trying to run in their sleep, possibly dreaming about chasing something or being outside playing.